gummyworm/monster/README.md

   .ENDREP
 .EQU NUM 5
 ```
-Note that NUM is not declared until after the `.REP` directive.
+Note that `NUM` is not declared until after the `.REP` directive.
 Because of this
-the macro does not know how many times to repeat the `ASL`.
+the assembler does not know how many times to repeat the `ASL`.
 We could assume
 the label is an arbitrary 16-bit value as we do with labels that are undefined
 in pass 1, but any subsequent labels would have the wrong address if we guessed
 any number other than 5.

-#### List of Directives
+## List of Directives
 ### .DB _expression_, ..., _expression_
 Defines a sequence of bytes from the comma-separated list that follows.